lorix-lpan/ccc_helper/README.md

 ### Dependencies
 This program was written with the philosophy of portability in mind.
 Since each distribution has its unique package manager, this script does not have automatic dependency resolution.
-Hence, they have to be resolved manualy by the user.
+Hence, they have to be resolved manually by the user.

 This script requires **wget**, **unzip** and **bash >= 4.0**